 Children of U.S. Citizens who are adults, but not married.

 |Visa Bulletin Date:||Feb 2020|

 Finally a sign of life in February 2020.
-So after generating enough applications through aggressive advancement during Fiscal Year 2018, U.S. immigration agencies simply had enough applicants 'interview-ready' for the entirety of Fiscal Year 2019.
-We will have to wait for October 1st, 2019 and the new Fiscal Year but the backlog has still not been fully digested and there was no positive movement in November 2019.
+After generating enough applications through aggressive advancement during Fiscal Year 2018, U.S. immigration agencies simply had enough applicants 'interview-ready' for the entirety of Fiscal Year 2019.
+As expected, 'technical retrogression' ended with the begining of the new Fiscal Year but the backlog has still not been fully digested and there was no positive movement in November 2019.

 Note: U.S. immigration agencies ‘Fiscal Year’ is from October to the following September.
 It is different from a ‘Calendar’ year.
 For example Fiscal Year 2018 is from October 2017 to September 2018, and Fiscal Year 2019 is from October 2018 to September 2019.

 |Jan 2020||Aug 8, 1997||None|